kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 ##### Session affinity
-Setting the maximum session sticky time using `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` is not supported on Windows as this has not been implemented.
+Setting the maximum session sticky time using `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` is not implemented for Windows nodes.

 ##### Security